 Adapting the Game Plan: Finding the Right Fit for Your Team

-The first reason is because you’ll HAVE TOO DOGGONE MUCH TO TEACH!
-I mean, the knowledge and skill levels of the little miniature people a coach will face will be stuck on zero, and before you can even begin your teaching, you’ll need to show them how to tie their shoes.
+The first reason is that you’ll have too much to teach!
+I mean, the knowledge and skill levels of these young athletes a coach will face will be stuck on zero, and before you can even begin your teaching, you’ll need to show them how to tie their shoes.

-And the second reason is that if you are coaching raw beginners YOU AREN’T GOING TO HAVE ENOUGH PRACTICE TIME TO DO ALL THIS TEACHING!
-The masochists who draw up the game schedules in these kids’ sports programs have the nasty habit of throwing the first game at you after about the third practice, and your chances of having your little pod of athlete-want-to-bes trained and ready will also be stuck on zero.
+The second reason is that if you are coaching raw beginners, you aren’t going to have enough practice time to do all this teaching!
+The game schedules in these kids’ sports programs often throw the first game at you after about the third practice, and your chances of having your little pod of athlete-want-to-bes trained and ready will also be stuck on zero.

-The second type of sports programs are the SCHOOL AND RECREATIONAL PROGRAMS in which seasons are only three months long, practices and practice time is limited by league rules, and the people who make out the competitive schedules will throw the first contest at you right out of the gate.
+The second type of sports programs are the school and recreational programs in which seasons are only three months long, league rules limit practices and practice time, and the people who make out the competitive schedules will throw the first contest at you right out of the gate.
 It’s the toughest kind of coaching ever invented.
 It was the sort of program I watched from my folding chair yesterday.
 And, unfortunately, it’s programs of this sort in which new and untrained coaches are usually thrown.

 And the question I’m dealing with today is this: What can a beginning coach do to succeed in these situations?